tbenthompson/cutde/docs/README-tmpl.md

 Finally, to check that `cutde` is working properly, run `pytest`!

-The library is extremely simple:
+## Architecture

+A summary of the modules.
-* `cutde.fullspace` - the main entrypoint.
+* `halfspace.py` and `fullspace.py` - the main entrypoints.
+These are very thin wrapper layers that provide the user-facing API.
-* `pairs.cu` - a direct translation of the original MATLAB into CUDA/OpenCL.
-This probably should not be modified.
+* `coordinators.py` - the driver functions that call the CUDA kernels.
+I would suggest starting here!
+* `geometry.py` - geometry helper functions
+* `common.cu` - a semi-direct translation of the main computation kernels in the MATLAB.
+These are called by the other CUDA kernels below.
+* `pairs.cu` - the CUDA kernels for the pair-wise TDE calculations.
+* `matrix.cu` - the CUDA kernels for the all pairs TDE calculation that constructs a matrix.
+* `blocks.cu` - the CUDA kernels for the block-wise matrix calculation.
+* `free.cu` - the CUDA kernels for the matrix-free matrix-vector product calculation.
+This can be used if the matrix you'd like to construct is too large to hold in memory.
+* `aca.cu` - the CUDA kernels for the adaptive cross approximation implementation.
-* `cutde.gpu` - a layer that abstracts between CUDA and OpenCL
+* `backend.py` - a layer that abstracts between the CUDA, OpenCL and C++.
+* `gpu_backend.py` - some helper functions for the CUDA and OpenCL backends
-* `cutde.cuda` - the PyCUDA backend.
+* `mako_helpers.py` - helper functions for the Mako templating.
-* `cutde.opencl` - the PyOpenCL backend.
+* `cuda.py` - the PyCUDA backend.
-* `cutde.cpp` - the C++ CPU backend.
+* `opencl.py` - the PyOpenCL backend.
+* `cpp.py` and `cutde.cpp_backend` - combined, these two files provide a portability layer so that the CUDA code can actually be compiled as C++ and run, albeit a bit slowly, on the CPU.

 The `tests/tde_profile.py` script is useful for assessing performance.

 Some tests are marked as slow.
 To run these, run `pytest --runslow`.

-If you have both CUDA and OpenCL installed, `cutde` will default to using CUDA.
-To use OpenCL instead, run `export CUTDE_USE_OPENCL=1` to set the environment flag before launching the Python session that will use `cutde`.
+If you several backends available and installed `cutde` will prefer CUDA, then OpenCL and finally fall back to the C++ backend.
+If you would prefer to specify which backend to use, you can set the environment variable `CUTDE_USE_BACKEND` to either `cuda`, `opencl` or `cpp`.

 The `README.md` is auto-generated from a template in `docs/`.
 To run this process, run `docs/build_docs`.